Worachit Kanitsribampen: Early career

 In 2009, Worachit joined Chonburi's academy at the age of 11.

 In 2013, Worachit went on a two-week trial with Thai-owned English club Leicester City.
-In 2015, Worachit went on a two-week trial with Japan club FC Tokyo.
+In 2015, Worachit went on a two-week trial with Japanese club FC Tokyo.

 Club career

 In 2014, at the age of 16, Worachit debuted for Chonburi's senior team in the second leg of the 2014 Thai Premier League against Samut Songkhram.
-In the same year, Worachit was loaned to Sri Racha/Ban Bueng.
+In the same year, Worachit was loaned to Sriracha/Ban Bueng.

 In 2015, Worachit was loaned to Phan Thong in the first leg of the season.
 However, he returned to Chonburi in the second leg.
 On August 8, Worachit scored his first goal in the Thai League 1 against Ratchaburi Mitr Phol.
 His following goal made him the youngest player to score him the Thai League 1, at 18 years and 340 days.
 Worachit was subbed in the next match against BEC Tero Sasana.
 On August 19, Worachit started his first match for Chonburi against Buriram United.

 On 14 December 2015, Worachit flew to Japan for a week-long trial with FC Tokyo, who finished 4th at the 2015 J1 League.
 He participated in the senior and U-18 squads.

 On 27 July 2019, Worachit scored in his 100th appearance for Chonburi against PT Prachuap.

 On 1 December 2021, BG Pathum United signed Worachit with a price of about 30 million baht.